Carmen Varner // Food, Lifestyle, and Travel Blogger

 Landing Point - Nice beachy spot by the Vistula River.
 Play water sports, relax all day.

-Łazienki Park (Lazienki Park) - I walked by Lazienki Park a handful of times.
+Łazienki Park (Lazienki Park or Royal Baths Park) - I walked by Lazienki Park a handful of times.
 One of the easier city of Warsaw sightseeing options. *my personal favorite.

 University of Warsaw Library Rooftop Garden things to do sightseeing Poland autumn fall winter